espsrc/droplets/docs/github.md

 You have received an e-mail from a good colleague.

-!!! note "email"
+!!! note "email from Galileo"
     Hi again!

-    Thanks a lot for sending me the notebook you prepared, but actually I cannot open it.
+    Thanks a lot for sending me the Jupyter notebook you prepared, but actually I cannot open it.
 How can I do that?
 Also, I will be travelling during the following days, if you could send me something I can explore from my mobile phone, that would be great!

     Cheers,